khaakman/state-space-frequency-response/README.md

-# Frequency Response Analysis of State Space Models in Time Series Analysis
+# Frequency response analysis of state space models in time series analysis

 This repository contains the complete codebase used to produce all results and figures for the paper: